rysummers/rysummers/README.md

 🔄 Career Pivot: I made the leap from finance to biostatistics, driven by a desire to apply my analytical skills to meaningful medical research.

 🏥 Recent Project: I've just wrapped up work as a statistical consultant on a retrospective study on pediatric orbital cellulitis in Colorado.
-This project allowed me to apply techniques like ANCOVA, Poisson Regression, and calculating standardized incidence rates to paint a clear picture of the population affected by this disease.
+This project allowed me to apply techniques like generalized linear mixed models (GzLMM) and calculating standardized incidence rates to paint a clear picture of the population affected by this disease.

 ## What I Bring to the Table